Under California employment law, a wrongful termination in violation of public policy occurs when an employer fires an employee for:

 The law of wrongful discharge in violation of public policy is an exception to the general rule of at-will employment in California labor law.
 At-will employment means that in most cases employers can terminate employees for any or no reason unless an employment contract (which can include an implied contract) says otherwise.2

 But the public policy exception to at-will employment provides that even at-will employees have a right to sue their employers if they are wrongfully terminated for one of the activities listed above.

-Below, our California employment and wrongful termination lawyers answer the following frequently asked questions about the public policy exception to at-will employment in California:
+Below, our California employment law attorneys answer the following frequently asked questions about the public policy exception to at-will employment in California:

 - 1. What is Wrongful Termination in Violation of Public Policy in California?

 - 2. Which Laws Can Support a Lawsuit Against My Employer for Public Policy Wrongful Termination?

 - 3. What is Wrongful Constructive Termination in Violation of Public Policy?

 - 4. What Damages Can I Recover in a Public Policy Wrongful Termination Lawsuit in California?